pippinbarr/combat-at-the-movies/process/process-journal.md

 What about game over screens?
 Do I keep the same kind of quip-based ending?
 Or do I describe the basic outcomes in the instructions and have no reaction from the game when the round ends?
 If so I'd generally need point to indicate outcomes a little better, and just some kind of game over with "press a key" to return to the menu.

 Also should add escape to menu any time.

+---

+# Manual a-go-go (Friday, 7 August 2020, 16:17PM)

+This is definitely going to work.
+Although it's not perfect at all, I really like the new menu in the Atari Combat manual style.
+It allows me to get more information in there, which may be advantageous in a relatively confusing game like this?
+And it's just a fun contrast (as with the original Combat) between the level of explanation and detail and then the actual game that emerges on the other end.

+Having made a basic menu, the next step is to produce at least one or two instruction screens for the games and see how that might change things.